Steps of the eviction process in Tennessee:

 Examples of lease violations:

-- Incurable Violations.
-If the violation is not remediable by the cost of repairs, the landlord may provide a 14 days’ notice to vacate.
-The tenant does not have the option to fix the violation and must move out.
+For incurable violations under the URLTA, the landlord must provide a 14 days’ notice to vacate.
+The tenant will not have the option to fix the violation and must move out.

 In Tennessee, a landlord can evict a tenant if they violate a health, building, safety, or housing code.
 To do so, landlords must give 3 days’ notice to vacate.
 The tenant does not have the opportunity to fix the issue and must move out.